 The number one step in seeking the best cruise to Galapagos is to plan ahead.
 The Galapagos Islands are one of the most spectacular and remote locations on Earth.
-Visitation to Galapagos is limited, vessels are small and spaces fill up fast.
-Many Galapagos cruises are often sold out 6 to 9 months in advance with holidays booked more than 12 months in advance.
-For the best selection of Galapagos cruises and available cabins advance reservations are encouraged, and often required.
+Visitation is limited by the national park, vessels are small and cabins fill up fast.
+Thus, many Galapagos cruises are often sold out 6 to 9 months in advance, with holidays booked out more than 12 months in advance.
+For the best Galapagos cruise selection, advance reservations are encouraged, and often required.

-Because of itinerary regulations implemented by the Galapagos National Park in 2011-2012, travelers must now choose a 10- to 14-night cruise if they wish to experience all the unique habitats and species the Galapagos has to offer.
-Each ship now operates a 14-night itinerary with no repeated landing sites.
-Choose at least an 8-day cruise if you wish to experience a wider variety of Galapagos habitats and species.
-When choosing any cruise fewer than 8 days, carefully consider what islands and experiences are important to you.
+If you choose any cruise fewer than 8 days, carefully consider what islands and experiences are important to you.
 Shorter cruises will inevitably miss out on some species.
-It is important to consult with a Galapagos cruise expert who has been to the islands and knows the landing sites.
+It is important to consult with a Galapagos cruise expert who has been to the islands and knows the landing sites and general regions.
 They will match you with the right Galapagos cruise for your interest, ability and budget.
 For further information about where to see certain species, read our Galapagos Islands Animals post, which covers where, when and how to spot the top endemic species.

-Below, I’ve separated Galapagos ships into three categories: small yachts and sailboats carrying 8-32 passengers, mid-size cruisers carrying 40-60 passengers and small ships carrying 60-100 passengers.
+Below, we’ve separated Galapagos ships into three categories: small yachts and sailboats carrying 8-32 passengers, mid-size cruisers carrying 40-60 passengers and small ships carrying 60-100 passengers.

 Choosing your vessel should be determined by many factors, but one key thing to keep in mind: Shore groups are limited to 16 people by the Galapagos National Park to minimize the impact to the environment and preserve a wilderness experience for the visitor.
 So even aboard a 100-passenger ship, you will still explore the islands up close in a small group with a trained naturalist guide.